 Chris teaches all styles of bass.
 Chris is a a very talented teacher who currently teaches private lessons at both College of Lake County and McHenry County College.
 He graduated in 1984 with honors from the Wisconsin Conservatory of Music with a B.S. in Performance on String Bass.
 While there, he studied bass with Harold Miller who has played nationally for entertainers such as Bob Hope, Mickey Rooney and the Drifters.
 He also studied with renouned educator Reggie Willis.
 He graduated with honors from DePaul University with a Master of Music in Performance on String Bass.
 While there, Chris studied bass with jazz bassist Kelly Sill.

-Cyndi, specializing in both brass and woodwind instruments, teaches flute, trumpet, french horn and recorder.
+Cyndi specializes in both brass and woodwind instruments, teaches flute, trumpet, french horn and recorder.
 She offers instruction in basic technical and rhythmic skills with a focus on classical, jazz and commercial styles.
-Cyndi adheres to basics and fundamentals and has the solo awards and honors to prove their value.
+Cyndi adheres to basics and fundamentals and has the solo awards and honors to attest to their value.